nathonius/parmesan/README.md

 Requires python 3.2 or higher.

 ##Configuration Instructions
 The default settings file is `.parm/default.parm-settings`.
-If you need to override any of these settings, it is reccomended that you create the file `.parm/user.parm-settings`, and add the options you would like to override.
+If you need to override any of these settings, it is recommended that you create the file `.parm/user.parm-settings`, and add the options you would like to override.
 ####Default Options
 These are the options in `default.parm-settings`, and what they mean.